 To hear sound from the device connected to the HDMI output port, you need to change the device for sound output.
-For the detailed instructions, see How do I change the sound output device? (page 193).
+For detailed instructions, see How do I change the sound output device? (page 191).

-- 1 Turn on the TV and set its input to the HDMI input. - 2 Turn on the home theater receiver or surround sound decoder device and set its input to the HDMI input. - 3 Plug one end of an HDMI cable to the HDMI input port on the home theater receiver or surround sound decoder device and the other end to the HDMI output port on the computer. - 4 Press the Fn+F7 keys to change the display output to the connected TV.
+- 1 Turn on the TV and set its input to the HDMI input. - 2 Turn on the home theater receiver or surround sound decoder device and set its input to the HDMI input. - 3 Plug one end of an HDMI cable to the HDMI input port on the home theater receiver or surround sound decoder device and the other end to the HDMI output port on the computer.

 You can adjust the screen resolution of the connected TV with your computer.
-See Why doesn't my screen display a video? (page 183) for the detailed procedure.
+See Why doesn't my screen display a video? (page 183) for more information.